Last Updated on September 17, 2022 by Corinne Schmitt

 - ½ teaspoon baking soda

 - ¾ cup unsweetened applesauce

 - 2 teaspoons vanilla extract

 - ¼ cup vegetable oil

 - 1 ½ tablespoons milk

-In a small saucepan, combine apples, butter, 2 T brown sugar, and 1 tsp cinnamon.
+- In a small saucepan, combine apples, butter, 2 T brown sugar, and 1 teaspoon cinnamon.
 Cook over medium-low heat until apples are softened, about 10 minutes.
 Stir occasionally.

-If you loved these apple pumpkin breakfast cookies be sure to check these other great breakfast recipes out:
+If you loved these breakfast cookies be sure to check these other great breakfast recipes out: